Why we're giving half a million pounds to grassroots conservation leaders with nature-based solutions.

 EXAMPLES OF NATURE-BASED SOLUTIONS

-WFN will support innovative conservation projects that involve communities in combating climate change and biodiversity loss.
+WFN is supporting innovative conservation projects that involve communities in combating climate change and biodiversity loss.
 These projects might be focussed on forests, wetlands, peatlands, mangroves, seagrasses or coral reefs.
 Below are examples of two of these habitats, the wildlife and the people relying on them, supported by previous Whitley Award-winning projects:

 The International Union for the Conservation of Nature has found that forests are home to 80% of the world’s terrestrial biodiversity as well as absorbing one third of the CO2 released from burning fossil fuels every year.
 Globally, 1.6 billion people – that’s nearly 25% of the world’s population – also rely on them for their livelihoods.